This is a tutorial on how to make decals for cars with free templates.

 *this article contains affiliate links for your convenience, see full disclosures here

 Vinyl – My recommendation is to use Oracal 651 vinyl which is intended for outdoor use.

-Most flat colored (as in non-holographic and non-glitter) vinyl has the same color on the sticky side.
+Most flat colored (as in non-holographic and non-glittery) vinyl has the same color on the sticky side.
 I would recommend putting vinyl decals on the inside of your car.
 Not all vinyl is weatherproof.
 Depending on how long you want this decal to last, you can consider using the decal on the outside if you live in a more moderate climate.

 I also don’t recommend window cling for decals.
 It is really hard to transfer, especially if it is a detailed design.